S3-working-group/s3-practical-guide/content/src/principles/principle-consent.md

 ## Shift supremacy from people to sound arguments

-When comparing the available paradigms for decision making, the essential difference lies in where ultimate authority for making a decision is placed.
+When comparing the available paradigms for decision-making, the essential difference lies in where ultimate authority for making a decision is placed.
 In autocratic systems supremacy lies with an individual or small group.
 In a system governed by majority vote, supremacy lies with the majority (or those who can convince the majority of their position).
 In a system aspiring toward consensus with unanimity, supremacy lies with whoever decides to block a proposal or existing agreement.
 In all three of these cases, a decision is made regardless of whether the motive of those actors is aligned with the interest of the system or not.

 When a group or organization adopts the principle of consent, supremacy shifts from any specific individual or group, to reasoned arguments that reveal the potential for undesirable consequences that would better be avoided or worthwhile ways to improve.
 This way, people—regardless of their position, rank, function or role—are unable to block decisions based solely on opinion, personal preference or rank.
 Consent invites everyone to at least be reasonable, while still leaving space for individuals to express diverse perspectives, opinions and ideas.